 I am exploring a run for City Council in Harlem because our community should not be forced to make the decision my mother made so long ago: to stay and accept over-priced housing, under-funded schools and minimal job opportunities; or to move elsewhere.
 I know that we have a chance to create many jobs by working with small businesses to ensure they hire our neighbors and life-long residents, just as I have advocated throughout my career as a teacher and lawyer.

 For me, this fight is personal.
 Every Harlemite deserves the opportunity to receive a great education, a great job and affordable housing right here.
 To make that happen, Harlem needs elected officials that reflect the values of our community.
-As an advocate for our neighborhoods, I was honored to represent our residents.
+As an advocate for our neighborhoods, I was honored to represent our residents in the 2017 City Council election.
 That is why I went to court to end a rent scam operated by a State Senate candidate running in our district.
-And that’s why I’m running today.
+And that’s why I’m considering running today.

 I hope to serve on your City Council to help Harlem get the resources it needs and the leadership it deserves.
-Please show your support by learning more about and donating to the campaign and showing up to vote on September 12, 2017!
+Please show your support by learning more about and donating to the campaign as I consider running in 2021!